 BIOL501 Biological Sampling and Interpretation

-Plus four elective papers, or two electives and the Research Project paper.
+Plus four elective courses, or two electives and the Research Project course.

 SCIE701 Research Project